qaisjp/sdp-firmware/README.md

-# sdp-firmware-server
+# sdp-firmware
-Remote processing server for GrowBot.
+Firmware for GrowBot.